Impairments

 Restoring Streamsides

-The Bitter Root Water Forum restores riparian habitat through stream bank bioengineering.
+The Bitterroot Water Partnership restores riparian habitat through stream bank bioengineering.
 This approach establishes in-stream rock and log structures and natural vegetation with healthy root systems on stream banks.

 Rather than relying on structural additions like rip rap and hard armoring, this approach creates more sustainable results.
 Not only does rip rap concrete degrade the important functions of healthy riparian zones, push erosion problems downstream due to lack of friction, and is often more expensive, it sure is an eye sore!